jv-jun23-team1/car-sharing-app/README.md

 ## 🧑Contribution

-We welcome contributions from the community to enhance the Bookstore project.
+We welcome contributions from the community to enhance the car sharing service project.
 Whether you want to fix a bug, improve an existing feature, or propose a new one, your contributions are valuable to us.

 ## 🏁Conclusion: